faulhornlabs/simphony/docs/source/basic-concepts/index.rst

 tensor) and the orientations of the driving fields are properly aligned.

 Simphony provides a default NV model to which one can add carbon-13 nuclear spins using lattice indices.
-To identify the choice of the coordinate system, see the documentation of the :ref:`default NV model <default_model>`.
+To identify the choice of the coordinate system, see the documentation of the :ref:`default NV model <default_nv_model>`.

 Spin-Hamiltonian
 ----------------